 - Class 19.2: Automatic Entry Processing for Commodities (AEPCOMM)

-AEP for NCCC will become more automated.
-The system will automatically generate a direction to manage the biosecurity risk based on the Concern Type entered by the accredited person.
-The requirement to add an AEP Processing Type code to manage non-commodity concerns will be removed.
+Automatic Entry Processing (AEP) for NCCC will be automated based on the information entered by the accredited person into the Integrated Cargo System (ICS).
+An automated biosecurity direction to manage the biosecurity risk will be generated based on the Concern Type entered.
+The requirement to add an AEP Processing Type (AEP code) to manage non-commodity concerns will be removed.

-AEP for commodities will become less restrictive and more intuitive.
-Import declarations containing multiple product lines will be able to be processed at the line level.
-This means that the accredited person may apply a different AEPCOMM code to each line and obtain separate directions to manage the biosecurity risk.
-There will also be an option to volunteer non-commodity or commodity concerns to the department.
+AEP for Commodities will be less restrictive and more intuitive.
+Import declarations containing multiple product lines will be processed at the line level.
+This means that the accredited person may apply a different AEPCOMM code to each line and obtain different directions to manage the biosecurity risk of separate commodity types.

-If you need more information or have any questions regarding the broker approved arrangements please email the Broker Engagement team
+If you would like more information or have any questions about the changes to the broker approved arrangements please email the Broker Administration team.